• Skip to primary navigation

 Instructions

-• Whisk continuously until the milk starts thickening.
-Do not leave the stove as the milk can get burnt easily.
+• Place the pot on the stovetop over medium heat.
+Cook while whisking continuously until the mixture starts to gently boil and thicken.
+Do not leave the stove as the milk can burn easily.

-• Let the mixture cool down at room temperature for about half an hour, then transfer to the fridge and chill for at least 2 hours.
+• For a chilled dessert, let the mixture cool at room temperature for about 30 minutes.
+Cover with plastic wrap and refrigerate for at least 2 hours, or preferably overnight.

 Nutrition Information